 What types of benefits will I receive?

-Injured workers in Ohio are eligible to receive medical treatment for their work-related injuries as well as compensation for their lost time from work.
-This compensation, known as Temporary Total Disability (TTD), is paid as long as the injury results in more than a week off work.
+Injured workers in Ohio are eligible to receive medical treatment for their work-related injuries and compensation for their lost time from work.
+This compensation, known as Temporary Total Disability (TTD), is paid if the injury results in more than a week off work.
 If the lost time is less than a week, no compensation is payable.
 If it’s between one and two weeks, only the period during the second week is compensable.
-If more than 2 weeks, it’s all paid.
+If over 2 weeks, it’s all paid.

 What is a C84?

 The Ohio Bureau of Workers’ Compensation requires Form C84 as proof of ongoing temporary total disability.
 The injured worker must complete the form, verifying the period of disability and that she has not worked and has not received other wages during the period of temporary total disability.
 These forms must be periodically updated for compensation to continue.
 Your doctor must complete a separate form certifying temporary total disability.
 Both forms are required before compensation can be paid.